 Great Britain has one of the best road safety records in Europe and the world.
-Despite massive increases in traffic over the last few decades, the number of people killed on our roads has fallen from around 5,500 per year in the mid 1980s to well under 2,000 in 2011.
-However, the number of deaths rose in 2011, from 1,850 the previous year to 1,901.
-This means that five people die on Britain’s roads every day.
+Despite massive increases in traffic over the last few decades, the number of people killed on our roads has fallen from around 5,500 per year in the mid 1980s to well under 1,754 in 2012.
+However, this still means that five people die on Britain's roads every day.

 These figures are for road accidents in which someone was injured on a public road and which were reported to the police.
 Although virtually all fatal road accidents are reported to the police, it is known that many involving injury are not reported, even when some of those involved required medical or hospital treatment.
 It is estimated that the total number of road casualties in Great Britain is between 660,000 and 880,000 per year, with a best estimate of around 730,000.
 This includes an estimated 80,000 people who are seriously injured.

 Around 400 people a year are killed in crashes in which someone exceeds the speed limit or drives too fast for the conditions.

 Around 280 people die a year in crashes in which someone was over the legal drink drive limit.

 Around 200 lives each year could be saved if everyone always wore their seat belt.

 More than 300 deaths a year involve someone being "careless, reckless or in a hurry", and a further 120 involve "aggressive driving".

 Around one third of fatal and serious road crashes involve someone who was at work.